grpc/proposal/L73-java-binderchannel/wireformat.md

 the end of their setup transport transaction.
 This is reserved for potential future protocol extensions, though no flags are currently specified.
 Unrecognized flags must be ignored.

+`shutdown flags` is a bit field reserved for future extensions to the shutdown transaction.
+Receivers must ignore flags they do not understand and current senders must set this field to zero (since no flags have been defined yet).
+This field is optional.
+If missing, no flags have been set.

 ### Stream Transactions